lsartran/misc-notes/mac-setup.md

     - python3
     - stack
     - zsh
+    - neovim

 # Colour scheme

 - Solarized (for Terminal)
     - Solarized Dark for Yosemite from https://github.com/jcberthon/solarized.git
+    - Then, in Terminal > Preferences > Profiles > Solarized Dark for Yosemite > Cursor > Block (I cannot see Underline very well in vim)

 # Config